 Final Words on Making an Effective Coaching Schedule

-You need to keep your coaching plan’s goals clear in mind when you make the schedule.
-You need to schedule the time of the instructional coaches and for yourself.
-Having white spaces in your schedule does not mean that you need to fill these as well.
+You need to keep your goals clear in mind when you make the schedule.
+You need to schedule the time for clients and for yourself.
+Having white spaces in your schedule does not mean that you need to fill every minute of every day.

-It can be a challenge to find the right approach to creating a coaching calendar.
+It can be a challenge to find the right approach to creating a coaching schedule.
 Yet, it is worth the effort.
 Busy coaches need to get the most out of their valuable time.

 There are many ways to create or adjust a coaching schedule.
-Use the steps outlined in this post as a guide to implementing advancements, and notice the improvement in your time management efficiency.
+We’ve provided you with the guide so you can implement these advancements, and notice the improvement in your time management efficiency.